NiladriDattaRoy/Data-Analysis-on-CSV-Files/README.md

 📌 Overview

-This project is part of the Python Developer Internship - Task 5.
+This project is part of the Python Developer Internship (Task 5).
-The objective is to analyze a sales dataset using Python, Pandas, and Matplotlib, and extract useful insights with data visualization.
+The objective of the task is to analyze a CSV file using Python, Pandas, and Matplotlib, and present meaningful insights through data visualization.

+📂 Dataset

+The dataset (sales_data.csv) contains information about product sales across different regions.
+It includes the following columns:

+Date – Date of transaction

+Product – Product name (Laptop, Phone, Tablet, etc.)

+Region – Region of sale (North, South, East, West)

+Units_Sold – Number of units sold

+Unit_Price – Price per unit

+Sales – Total revenue (Units_Sold × Unit_Price)

-⚡ Key Features
+⚡ Features

 Load and explore CSV data using Pandas

-Perform groupby operations to summarize sales by product and region
+Perform grouping and summarization using groupby()

-Handle missing data and get dataset statistics
+Handle missing values and get dataset statistics

+Filter rows based on conditions

-Generate visualizations such as:
+Generate visualizations with Matplotlib:

-Bar Chart: Sales by Product
+📊 Bar Chart – Sales by Product

-Pie Chart: Sales by Region
+🥧 Pie Chart – Sales by Region

+📈 Key Insights

+Identify the best-selling products.

+Compare regional performance and sales distribution.

+Visualize product sales using bar and pie charts.

 🛠 Tools & Libraries